Muirfield/pocketmine-plugins/SimpleAuthHelper/README.md

 *  event-fixer: EXPERIMENTAL, cancels additional events for unauthenticated players
 *  perms-hacker: EXPERIMENTAL, Overrides permissions to make sure players can login

+# Player pre-registration

+It is possible to implement a web based pre-registration system with this plugin.

+1. *rcon* must be enabled on the PocketMine server.
+2. web server must be able to send *rcon* commands to PocketMine.
+3. Enable the *whitelist* functionality in PocketMine.
+4. Install *SimpleAuth* and *SimpleAuthHelper*.
+5. **Optionally** install *PurePerms* and disable `simpleauthhelper.command.chpwd` permission.
+6. Whenever a user registers in web site, the web site script uses *rcon* to send the follwoing:
+   - whitelist add _player_
+   - preregister _player_ _passwd_
+7. Whenever a user changes password in web site, we use *rcon* with:
+   - resetpwd _player_
+   - preregister _player_ _passwd_

 # Changes